sunnymodi21/paise-arweave/README.md

 [*Demo*](https://arweave.net/LW9rf72VJUle77WEH69jcREiY0SYeEkuBnAn-O9T8As)

+Steps to use:
+1. Login using ARWeave Private Key
+2. Add Expenses using

 A decentralized personal expense manager between you and your friends

 Paise keeps track of your expenses, allows you to manage them and provides insights into your daily spends.
 All the data is encrypted using the private key and only you have access to the data.